PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Date input field.
 Doesn't allow to enter past date otherwise system shows error message.
   - For `Blocked` & `On Hold` status, it's not a mandatory field.
   - It's always greater than the Star date otherwise system shows error message.
+  - For task created using template,
+    - Suppose the sub-tasks of the template will have Due days, shows the due date will shown according to them.
 - Status
   - Status dropdown.
 Default Pending status is selected.
   - `Done` status is not available in the Add dialog (There is no point by adding subtask which is already done)